Technologie-Visao/coding-challenge-fullstack-1/README.md

      - Reach for any external UI components.
 We want to see you build.
    - Feel free to:
      - Create additional React components
-     - Use any non-UI npm packages with baked in autocomplete component
+     - Use any npm packages that are not UI component libraries(MUI, AntD, Bootstrap, etc...)
+     - You can take as long as you like to complete this project
+     - Inspire yourself from the web(dribbble, pinterest, etc...) to deliver a beautiful UI.
-     - You can take as long as you like to complete this project, but we'd like you to keep track of much time you spend
+Make sure to reference it in your pull request. but we'd like you to keep track of much time you spend
 3. Once finished, push your changes and open a pull request with:
    - How much time you spent